Translate

 RAF Lakenheath had closed for runway works, with many of the based F-15s being transferred to RAF Honington.

-By early July 1995, Britain was gripped in a heatwave with temperatures sizzling, the grass had been burned brown by heat and drought, hosepipes banned, etc. The heat of May, followed by the heatwave's return during July, turned East Anglia into a scene more reminiscent of central Europe.
+By early July 1995, Britain was gripped by a heatwave, with temperatures sizzling, the grass burned brown by heat and drought, and hosepipes banned.
+The heat of May, followed by the return of the heatwave in July, turned East Anglia into a scene more reminiscent of central Europe.

 Honington also offered a change of backdrop and the closeness of airfield activity, all gratifying, albeit that the F-15s had not been at RAF Lakenheath that long as to have become commonplace by 1995.